2012 Ohio State Buckeyes football team: Michigan State

 Ohio State traveled to East Lansing to take on the Michigan State Spartans for their first Big Ten game of the year, as well as their first game away from Columbus.
-The Buckeyes were looking for revenge for last year's 10–7 loss at Ohio Stadium, which was Michigan State's first victory over the Buckeyes since 1999.
+The Buckeyes were looking for revenge for the previous year's 10–7 loss at Ohio Stadium, which was Michigan State's first victory over the Buckeyes since 1999.
 The Buckeyes opened the game by marched down the field on eight plays and scoring a touchdown to take a 7–0 lead on their first possession.
 Michigan State responded with a Dan Conroy field goal on their opening drive to make it 7–3 early in the first quarter.
 As the tempo of the game began to slow down, both defenses began to take over the game.
 The Ohio State special teams blocked a punt during the second quarter, but it proved to be in vain as Braxton Miller threw an interception afterwards.
-As was the case earlier, the rest of the second quarter was a defense battle, with no one scoring and Michigan State kicker Dan Conroy missing a field goal, which would later prove to be the deciding points.
+As was the case earlier, the rest of the second quarter was a defensive battle, with no one scoring and Michigan State's Conroy missing a field goal, which would later prove to be the deciding points.
 The first half ended with the score remaining 7–3.